ControlSystemStudio/phoebus/app/alarm/datasource/doc/index.rst

 | returns
 | "Diagnostics = MINOR"

-returns a VString, with the value describing the alarm state.
+The return value is a VString, with the string value describing the alarm state of the node.
 The Alarm meta data of the pv also matches the alarm state.

 .. image:: images/alarm_datasource.png
    :width: 80%